kshaffer/musi199/unit1.md

 Also included in this unit of study will be work that contributes to the semester-long *technology* topic.

-All strict voice-leading assessments must be completed by *Tuesday, February 5* at 4pm.
+All strict voice-leading assessments must be completed by *Wednesday, February 6* at 4pm.

 Final rhythmic performance assessments will take place in class on *Tuesday, February 5*.
 (Students are encouraged to assess prior to that date.)